effekseer/effekseer.github.io/Help_Tool/_sources/en/overview.md.txt

 Added a setting to change the mouse mapping to manipulate the viewport (you can select Maya style, Blender style, etc.).

+### 1.52g（20/06/09）

+Fixed a bug that pngs with interlacing could not be displayed correctly

+Fixed a bug that caused a crash when displaying a new effect after playing a lot of effect.

+Fixed a bug that caused a crash when saving camera settings.

+Fixed a bug where batch processing was not working.

+(Runtime) Fixed a bug that it crashs if you end up not finding a format when extending a file reading

 ### 1.52f（20/05/13）

 Fixed a bug that parameters of turbulence is not saved